ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Authenticating and Authorizing the Presenter {#sec-cons-auth-the-presenter}

-The Presenter represents a priviledged role within the architecture of this specification as it gets to learn about the existence of application keys and their protection properties, as well as details of the platform.
+The Presenter represents a priviledged role within the architecture of this specification as it gets to learn about the existence of user keys and their protection properties, as well as details of the platform.
 The Presenter is in the position of deciding how much information to disclose to the Recipient, and to request a suitably redacted attestation from the HSM.

 For personal cryptographic tokens it might be appropriate for the attestation request interface to be un-authenticated.
 However, for enterprise and cloud-services grade HSMs the Presenter SHOULD be authenticated using the HSM's native authentication mechanism.
 The details will be HSM-specific and are thus left up to the implementer, however it is RECOMMENDED to implement an authorization framework similar to the following.

-A Presenter SHOULD be allowed to request attestation for any application keys which it is allowed to use.
+A Presenter SHOULD be allowed to request attestation for any user keys which it is allowed to use.
 For example, a TLS application that is correctly authenticated to the HSM in order to use its TLS keys SHOULD be able to request attestation of those same keys without needing to perform any additional authentication or requiring any additional roles or permissions.
 HSMs that wish to allow a Presenter to request attestation of keys which is not allowed to use, for example for the purposes of displaying HSM status information on an administrative console or UI, SHOULD have a "Attestation Requester" role or permission and SHOULD enforce the HSM's native access controls such that the Presenter can only retrieve attestations for keys for which it has read access.

-## Proof-of-Possession of Application Keys
+## Proof-of-Possession of User Keys

 With asymmetric keys within a Public Key Infrastructure (PKI) it is common to require a key holder to prove that they are in control of the private key by using it.
 This is called "proof-of-possession (PoP)".
-This specification intentionally does not provide a mechnaism for PoP of application keys and relies on the Presenter, Recipient, Verifier, and Relying Party trusting the Attester to correctly report the cryptographic keys that it is holding.
+This specification intentionally does not provide a mechanism for PoP of user keys and relies on the Presenter, Recipient, Verifier, and Relying Party trusting the Attester to correctly report the cryptographic keys that it is holding.

-It would be easy to add a PoP Key Attribute that uses the attested application key to sign over, for example, the Transaction Entity, however this is a bad idea and MUST NOT be added as a custom attribute for several reasons.
+It would be easy to add a PoP Key Attribute that uses the attested user key to sign over, for example, the Transaction Entity, however this is a bad idea and MUST NOT be added as a custom attribute for several reasons.

 First, an application key intended, for example, for TLS SHOULD only be used with the TLS protocol and introducing a signature oracle whereby the TLS application key is used to sign attestation content could lead to cross-protocol attacks whereby the attacker submits a nonce value which is in fact not random but is crafted in such a way as to appear as a valid message in some other protocol context or exploit some other weakness in the signature algorithm.